 - Help children understand the consequences of their actions.
 Starting as young as toddlers, without blaming, point out the results of aggression: "When you hit Ian, it hurts him.
 Look, he is crying."

 - Give information and direct guidance specific to the situation.
-"When you are with your friends, you cant talk all the time.
-You have to listen sometimes too.
+"When you are with your friends, you can take turns talking and listening.”

-- Play "perspective-taking" games during waiting times at the doctors office or while commuting to help kids develop empathy.
-For example, ask "What would happen if you lived in a really cold place, but didnt have a coat?" or "What if everyone else got to play but you were left out.
+- Play "perspective-taking" games during waiting times at the doctor’s office or while commuting to help kids develop empathy.
+For example, ask "What would happen if you lived in a really cold place, but didn’t have a coat?" or "What if everyone else got to play but you were left out.
 How would you feel?"
-Let your child also ask you questions, but be prepared that some may be silly.

 - Keep the lines of communication open between you and your child.